 As the highest point of the Annapurna Circuit Trek is the Thorong La Pass at 5416m, there is a high chance of altitude sickness.
 To avoid the sickness, you should stroll (proper acclimatization and always keep yourself hydrated.

 Some common symptoms of altitude sickness are nausea, diarrhea, headache, loss of appetite, fatigue, and insomnia.
-Trekking at higher altitudes can be difficult than walking in the lower heights.
-If you have heart and lung problems, consider consulting your doctors before getting on with the trek.
+Trekking at higher altitudes can be more complex than walking at lower heights.
+If you have heart and lung problems, consider consulting your doctors before going on the trek.

 Weather And Temperature

 The best time for Annapurna Circuit trekking is in Autumn (Sep-Nov) and Spring (Mar-May).
-During this time of the year, the weather and temperature are just perfect offering picturesque mountain views with very little rainfall so you will have lesser difficulties.
+During this time of the year, the weather and temperature are perfect, offering picturesque mountain views with very little rainfall, so you will have fewer difficulties.

 Trekking Equipment to Reduce Annapurna Circuit Trek Difficulty

 Here is the Annapurna Circuit Trek Packing list: